Saptari 2

 Saptari 2 is one of four parliamentary constituencies of Saptari District in Nepal.
-This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.In 2026, Ramjee Yadav of Rastriya Swatantra Party won the parliamentary election from this constituency.

 Incorporated areas

 Saptari 2 incorporates Rajbiraj Municipality, Mahadeva Rural Municipality, Tilathi Koiladi Rural Municipality, and Chinnamasta Rural Municipality.